And it had been revealed to him by the Holy Spirit that he would not see death before he had seen the Lord's Christ.Luke 2:26(NASB)

 Simeon was privileged to see the baby Jesus and hold Him in his arms - but how blessed are we to have the Holy Spirit of Christ dwelling in our hearts.
 May we never lose the awe and wonderment of the Treasure we have in these earthen vessels and may we look with equal anticipation for the return of Christ for His Church - our Blessed Hope and glorious Bridegroom.

-Heavenly Father, thank You for the beautiful example of Simeon, the godly old man who was given the beautiful promise that he would not see death until he had seen Jesus - the promised Messiah and Saviour of the world.
-May I demonstrate the same righteous devotion to You as I look, in eager expectation, for His any day return.
-Teach me Your way, illuminate my heart, guide me into all truth, I pray, and align my thoughts to Your thoughts so that my life may honour to Your name.
+Heavenly Father, thank You for the beautiful example of Simeon, the godly old man who was given the beautiful promise that he would not see death until he had seen Jesus, the promised Messiah and Saviour of the world.
+May I demonstrate the same devotion to You as Simeon, as I look in eager expectation for Jesus’ any day return.
+Teach me Your way, illuminate my heart, guide me into all truth, and align my thoughts to Your thoughts so that my life may honour You.
 This I ask in Jesus' name, AMEN.